kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 # Secure Supply Chain

-Users can configure Kubewarden to run only policies signed by entities they trust.
+Users can configure Kubewarden to run policies signed by only entities that they trust by using the the [sigstore](https://www.sigstore.dev) project.
-This is done using the infrastructure provided by Sigstore.
-This means that the policies developers can sign the policies and publish them in a registry.
-While the cluster operators can run the signed policies and be sure that the policies came from the right place.
+This means that policy developers can sign their policies and publish them in a registry.
+The cluster operators can run these signed policies and ensure the validity of the policies' chain of custody

 ## Signing the policies

-To sign the policies users must need to generate a key pair.
-These keys ensure that artifacts signed with them came from the expected user, the owner of the keys.
-It's possible to generate such keys using `cosign generate-key-pair` command:
+Kubewarden recommends using the [cosign](https://github.com/sigstore/cosign) project for signing policies.
+This subsection details a key-based method of signing policies in which, users need to generate a private-public key pair.
+The generated keys help in verifying whether the signed artefacts came from the expected user i.e. the owner of the keys.
+Using the `cosign generate-key-pair` command, as illustrated below, it is possible to generate the aforementioned keypair.

 ```bash
 cosign generate-key-pair